Market

 Charted Accountants of India together with the ethical requirements that are relevant to our audit of the

-other ethical responsibilities in accordance with their requirements and the ICAI's Code of Ethics.
-We believe
+ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
+We believe that

 statements.